 Atmospheric deposition, wildlife, waterfowl, and domestic pets are also potential sources of phosphorus loading to the lake.
 All of these small sources of phosphorus are incorporated into the land use loadings as identified in the TMDL analysis (and therefore accounted for).
-Further, the deposition of phosphorus from the atmosphere over the surface of the lake is accounted for in the lake model.
-Atmospheric phosphorus loads (75 mg/m2/yr) were specified using data collected by USGS from a collection site at Mendon Ponds County Park, in New York (Sherwood, 2005).
+Further, the deposition of phosphorus from the atmosphere over the surface of the lake is accounted for in the lake model, though it is small in comparison to the external loading to the lake.